Samikcle/AI-Coursework-Clustering-and-Decision-Tree-Models/README.md

 • Training a Decision Tree classifier to predict estimated performance from input features

-• Saving final results to CSV
+• Saving final results to a CSV file

 This project demonstrates practical applications of unsupervised (KMeans) and supervised (Decision Tree) machine learning methods.